Revisiting Cases 2 and 11 of the Map Color Theorem: Current graphs

 The derived embedding is initially of a complete graph with vertex set $\Z_{12s+6}$.
-The rotation at vertex $i$ is generated by temporarily ignoring the letters in the log and adding $i$ to each element in the log.
+The rotation at vertex $i \in \Z_{12s+6}$ is generated by temporarily ignoring the letters in the log and adding $i$ to each element in the log.
 For each of the Hamiltonian faces, we subdivide them with the corresponding letters so that the rotation at vertex 0 is identical to the log.
-For the $(6s+3)$-sided faces generated by vortices of type (V2), one of the faces will be incident with vertex $0$, and the other will be incident with vertex $1$.
-If the vertex label is, e.g., $y$, we subdivide the first face with a vertex named $y_0$, and the second face with a vertex named $y_1$.
+For the two $(6s+3)$-sided faces generated by a vortex of type (V2), if the vortex label is, say, $y$, then the two subdivision vertices are called $y_0$ and $y_1$, where $y_i$ is adjacent to vertex $i$, for $i = 0,1$.
 After subdividing long faces and suppressing two-sided faces, we obtain a triangular embedding.

-Vertices which came from elements of the current group are called \emph{numbered} vertices, and those which came from vortex labels are called \emph{lettered} vertices.
-The numbered vertices are already pairwise adjacent by property (C2), so the additional adjacency step in the constructions aims to identify the pairs of vertices from (V2) vortices and add the missing edges between all of the lettered vertices.
+Vertices which are elements of the current group are called \emph{numbered} vertices, and those that come from vortex labels are called \emph{lettered} vertices.
+The numbered vertices are already pairwise adjacent, by property (C1), so the additional adjacency step in the constructions aims to identify the pairs of vertices from (V2) vortices and add the missing edges between all of the lettered vertices.

-Since we will later need to examine the derived embeddings in detail, we give a small example in Figure \ref{fig-case2-s1}, where black and white vertices represent clockwise and counterclockwise rotations, respectively.
-It represents the smallest case of the infinite family we will later see in Figure \ref{fig-case2} and contains each type of vortex.
-The log of the face-boundary walk is
+Since we will later need to examine the rotation systems of the derived embeddings in detail, we give a small example in Figure \ref{fig-case2-s1}, where black and white vertices represent clockwise and counterclockwise rotations, respectively.
+It contains each type of vortex and represents the smallest case of the infinite family we will later see in Figure \ref{fig-case2}.
+The log of its face-boundary walk is